Digital Marketing Agency | SEO, Paid Social & PPC

 Use High Contrast Colors

-Highly contrasting colors like white text on a black background can significantly increase readability, while low contrast colors like yellow text on a white background can be difficult to read.
-Insufficient contrast can also pose problems for individuals with color blindness or low contrast sensitivity, making high-contrast colors a better choice for a wider range of readers.
+Where white text on a black background represents high contrast, low contrasting colors, including yellow text against a white background, are often hard to read.
+Poor contrast may also be a problem for color-blind or low contrast sensitivity readers, making high-contrast colors the better choice for the greatest number of readers.

-To avoid this, place your CTA prominently at the top of your website.
-By making it visually distinct and explicit, you increase the likelihood of users following through with the desired action.
-This is especially crucial on mobile, where space is limited and every element must be optimized for maximum impact.
+Because of this, place your CTA at the top of your website in a prominent location.
+By setting it apart visually and being direct about it, you will more often than not have users take that action through with your desired end.
+This becomes even more important on mobile, since space is the ultimate premium and every element needs to be leveraged for maximum effect.

 Focus on Using Short Title

-The title of your content serves as the initial impression for your reader and plays a significant role in how your webpage appears in search results.
-Although Google has increased the maximum length of the mobile title tag to approximately 78 characters, experts suggest keeping titles brief and to the point.
-Ideally, mobile titles should appear on a single line in search results.
+The title of your content serves as the first impression with your reader, and it plays a large role in how your webpage will appear in search results.
+Although Google has increased its maximum length of a mobile title tag to approximately 78 characters, experts suggest that it is best if you keep titles brief and to the point.
+Ideally, mobile titles should be able to appear on a single line in search results.

-To achieve this, limit your title to no more than six words or around 70 characters.
-A shorter title is easier for readers to process and understand.
-Furthermore, it’s essential to include your focus keyword at the beginning of your title to enhance your search ranking and make your content more discoverable.
+Do this by limiting your title to no more than six words or about 70 characters.
+A shorter title is simpler for the reader to process and contextualize.
+Also, place your focus keyword at the start of your title, making it more search-engine friendly and increasing the chances of people finding your content.

-• Identify areas where you may want to add supporting images.
+• Find where you might want to insert supporting images

-• See where more whitespace should be added, etc.
+• Go through it and know where more whitespace should be added, etc.

-Quality content enables you to effectively communicate your message, educate your customers, and convince them to choose your product or service over your competitors.
-By creating well-crafted, strategic content that is optimized for all devices, you can differentiate yourself from your competitors in the increasingly crowded digital landscape.
+Quality content speaks your message, informs your customers, and ultimately persuades them to use your product or service over that of your competition.
+Create well-crafted, strategic content optimized for all devices that will let you compete and differentiate yourself from your competitors moving forward in an ever-crowded digital landscape.

 Subscribe To Our Newsletter